 Feminist theatre makers THE RABBLE are developing an epic, multi-part durational performance event inspired and repulsed by James Joyce’s Ulysses.

-This new work is being created through a partnership with Vitalstatistix and in collaboration with a team of South Australian artists, for presentation in 2020.
+This new work is being created through a partnership with Vitalstatistix and in collaboration with a team of South Australian artists.

 + + +